 - Be creative about child care.
 While I do much of my freelance early in the morning, at night or during nap-times, I still take advantage of a local church’s mother’s day out program.
 It provides me with 10 hours of reasonably priced child care per week.
 Not only can I use this time for work, but it also provides some much needed down time.
 My children love getting to play with other kids and doing fun activities.
 Another might be to ask the grandparents if they’d like to take the children for one afternoon a week – they might not be up for full time childcare but would relish having four or five hours with their grandchildren.

-- Speaking of child care and other household help, don’t be afraid to pay for it if you can afford it.
+- Speaking of child care and other household help, don’t be afraid to pay for daycare if you can afford the expense.
 Yes, it takes away from your profits and might seem to defeat the whole purpose of being a stay at home parent, but think of it as an investment in making this a sustainable balance for your family.
+There are also ways to reduce the cost of daycare.
 I’m finding that 10 hours of day care a week for my almost 3 year old is absolutely perfect.
 He seems to be getting the best of both worlds.

 - Remember that you’ll have to pay taxes.
 If you are self employed, you will not only have to pay income tax but also the full self employment tax of 15.3%, so keep that in mind before you spend all that you make.
 It might be worth it to talk to an accountant to make sure you know all the details of your situation.